Last update:May 2021Our process in brief:

-1.4 - Please do not file your complaint here if you have opened multiple accounts at the casino, colluded with other players, registered using stolen or fake identities, etc. In other words fraudsters are not welcome and will be kicked to the curb without notice.
+1.4 - Please do not file your complaint here if: you are unwilling to identify yourself; you have opened multiple accounts at the casino; you have colluded with other players; you have registered using stolen or fake identities; etc. In other words fraudsters are not welcome and will be kicked to the curb without notice.

 1.5 - Summarize your complaint, 50-100 words is almost always sufficient.
 More is most definitely NOT better; long-winded texts are unnecessary and unwelcome.
 Saying "go look at my post" or equivalent is not an acceptable substitute.
 Abusive material of any sort will not be tolerated; your complaint will be canceled and discarded without notice.

-1.8 - You will have opened your complaint with us via our ticket system on the forums, we will normally reply to you there or by email within one or two working days.
+1.8 - You will have opened your complaint with us via our ticket system on the forums, we will normally reply to you there or by email within a few working days.
 Further progress on your case will be announced and can be discussed in the ticket or via email.

-1.9 - We often require your input while we work on your complaint: if you are unresponsive within a reasonable time your complaint will be closed and note will be made that you have misused our service.
-Repeat offenses may result in you being barred from access to our arbitration service.
+1.9 - We often require your input while we work on your complaint: if you are unresponsive within a reasonable time your complaint will be closed and note will be made that you have misused our service: your future use of the PAB service may be restricted or denied.

 1.10 - Please do not post on other forums or file your complaint with other 3rd party arbitration services while we work on your case: we strive to get your issue resolved ASAP so please respect our efforts and don't confuse things by asking for outside assistance while we are engaged on your behalf.
 Failure to comply will, at our discretion, result in your complaint being cancelled and discarded.

 The same hold true in reverse: if your issue is already active elsewhere we are unlikely to accept that same issue here at Casinomeister.

 1.11 - Please understand that our arbitration service is non-binding on the parties involved.
 We try to reach resolution through mutual agreement but if that is impossible you may have to seek redress through the courts.